ORANGE – NSW

 James chose to wild ferment this wine, and did so in four barrels of varying age and toast levels, and partially on solids.
 These were blended prior to bottling, but the quantities remain small – a total of 1,200 bottles only.

-What started as a tight if seductive wine, with an intriguing scent of Japanese citrus, is settling nicely into a beautifully balanced, fresh and rich Chardonnay.
+What started as a tight if seductive wine, with an intriguing scent of Japanese citrus, is settling nicely into a beautifully balanced, fresh and rich Chardonnay that remains lithe on its feet.
 A great example why it’s worth shopping in Orange: simply some of the best examples of this variety in all of Australia.
-Simply delicious.
+Utterly delicious.

 Current available vintage is the 2017.